hrishikesh-2000/hrishikesh-2000/README.md

 - **Data Engineering Enthusiast**: Passionate about designing, building, and scaling data processing systems.
 - **Problem Solver**: I love tackling complex challenges and turning raw data into valuable insights.
 - **Career Goal**: To become a top data engineer known for leveraging technical and analytical skills to drive meaningful impact.
-- 🔭 I’m currently working on **ETL pipeline for Stock Market (haven't created a repo yet, working locally on my desktop as of 29th Oct 2024)**
-- 🌱 I’m currently learning and expanding my knowledge in **Docker, PySpark, Python DSA, and Kafka**

 - 📫 How to reach me? **sutarhrishikesh00@gmail.com**